 Rosemarie was due on 20th November to spend Christmas with her Mum who had been in reasonably good health when she was here in August.
-Nana had fallen a couple of times but had recovered.
-She was not on any medication when Rosemarie planned to spend Christmas with her mum.
+Nana had fallen a couple of times but had recovered and was not on any medication.
+Rosemarie planned to spend Christmas with her mum.

 Sadly, Nana took ill unexpectedly on Tuesday.
 She joined her Maker early on Wednesday morning.

 By the grace of God, something nudged me to drop in on Monday.
 Nana was watching TV.
 She had developed a fever and was looking a bit under the weather.
-At lunch time , we assisted her to the dining table.
-Impulsively, I took a selfie
+At lunch time, we assisted her to the dining table.
+On an unexplained impulse – for I had not taken one with her before – I took a selfie.

 Again, something, I know not what, made me inform our priest that he should visit soon.
 House visitations are normally on Fridays but again providentially he said he would drop in next morning.